π‘οΈ Azure Key Vault Role Based Access Control is not enabledπ’

 Key Vaults can be configured to use

-- From Azure Home open the Portal Menu in the top left corner.
+- In the Azure portal, open the portal menu in the upper-left corner.

 - Select